Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

-Covid-19 aside, if you have a little one aged 2, 3 or 4, there’s always reason to have a few good toddler/preschooler activities to do at home up your sleeve.
+Covid-19 aside, if you have a little one aged 2, 3 or 4, there’s always reason to have a few good at home toddler activities up your sleeve.
 (Err, hello Taylors of Harrogate coffee.
 Yes, I’m a coffee snob.)

-And absolutely DO NOT involve cleaning up some hideous mess.
-(These are paint-free and glue-free toddler activities that won’t wreck your home….pinky promise.)
+These are paint-free and glue-free toddler activities that won’t wreck your home….pinky promise.

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.